Case Study: Impact of Two-Component Tariffs for Manufacturing Facilities in Vietnam

 (Combination of AI analysis + Human Interpretation)

-• Monthly capacity charges are stable in magnitude (mean 6.793 B VND/month) because monthly Pmax values vary within a limited range; capacity contributes ~30–35% of
+Monthly demand charges are stable in magnitude (mean 6.793 B VND/month) because monthly Pmax values vary within a limited range; demand contributes ~30–35% of total cost.

 It is likely that EVN and MOIT have attempted to make the difference between the Baseline and Trial tariffs relatively small.